napatsaphum-lang/ML-CPE/LAB05/README.md

 # LAB05 - Support Vector Machine (SVM)

-## Overview

-This project is part of **LAB05: Support Vector Machine and SVM Applications**.
+## Support Vector Machine and SVM Applications

+This laboratory applies the **Support Vector Machine (SVM)** algorithm to a classification problem using the Iris dataset.

-The purpose of this lab is to study and apply the Support Vector Machine (SVM) algorithm for classification.
-The Iris dataset is used to train and evaluate SVM models with different kernel functions.
+The main objective is to study SVM classification and compare the performance of different SVM kernel functions.

-The performance of three SVM kernels is compared:

-- Linear Kernel
-- Polynomial Kernel
+## Objectives

+- Apply Support Vector Machine (SVM) to classify a selected dataset.
+- Explore and preprocess the dataset before training.
+- Standardize the input features.
+- Train SVM models using different kernel functions.
-- RBF Kernel
+- Compare the performance of Linear, Polynomial, and RBF kernels.

----
+- Evaluate each model using accuracy.
+- Display prediction results from the test dataset.

 ## Dataset

-This project uses the **Iris Dataset** for classification.
+This laboratory uses the **Iris Dataset**.

-The dataset contains **150 samples** of Iris flowers and consists of four input features:
+The dataset contains 150 samples of Iris flowers with four input features:

 | Feature | Description |
 |---|---|